Kotlin/KEEP/proposals/compile-time-dependency-resolution.md

 ## Summary

 The goal of this proposal is to enable **compile time dependency resolution** through extension syntax.
-Overall, we'd want to enable extension contract interfaces to be defined as function or class constructor arguments and enable compiler to automatically resolve and inject those instances that must be provided evidence for in one of a given set of scopes.
-In case of not having evidence of any of those required interfaces (program constraints), compiler would fail and provide proper error messages.
+Overall, we want to enable extension contract interfaces to be declared as constraints in function or class constructor arguments and enable the compiler to automatically resolve and inject those instances that must be provided with evidence in one of a given set of scopes.
+We'll cover these later in the Extension resolution order section.
+In the case of not having evidence of a required interface (program constraints), the compiler would fail and provide the proper error messages.

-This would bring **first-class named extensions families** to Kotlin.
-Extension families allow us to guarantee a given data type (class, interface, etc.) satisfies behaviors (group of functions) that are decoupled from the type's inheritance hierarchy.
+This would bring **first-class named extension families** to Kotlin.
+Extension families allow us to guarantee that a given data type (class, interface, etc.) satisfies behaviors (a group of functions) that are decoupled from the type's inheritance hierarchy.

-Extension families favor horizontal composition based on compile-time resolution between types and their extensions vs the traditional subtype style composition where users are forced to extend and implement classes and interfaces.
+Unlike the traditional subtype style composition where users are forced to extend and implement classes and interfaces, extension families favor horizontal composition based on compile time resolution between types and their extensions.

 ## Motivation

 * Support compile-time verification of program dependencies (extensions).
 * Enable nested extension resolution.
-* Support compile-time verification of a program correctness given behavioral constraints are raised to the interface types.
+* Support compile-time verification of the correctness of a program give that behavioral constraints are raised to the interface types.
-* Enable definition of polymorphic functions whose constraints can be verified at compile time in call sites.
+* Enable the definition of polymorphic functions whose constraints can be verified at compile time in call sites.

 ## Description

-We propose to use the existing `interface` semantics, allowing for generic definition of behaviors and their instances in the same style interfaces are defined.
+We propose to use the existing `interface` semantics, allowing for a generic definition of behaviors and their instances in the same style that's used to define interfaces.

 ```kotlin
 package com.data